sulthanularief148/Welcome-To-React/README.md

 - **Different Dev and Prod Bundles** – Separates development and production builds for optimized performance.

 ## What is Type Module in Script Tag and Why?
+- The type="module" attribute in the<```script>``` tag specifies that the script should be treated as an ECMAScript module.
+Modules are JavaScript files that can import and export functionality, enabling modular and reusable code.
+Modern browsers support ES modules, allowing features like scoped variables and asynchronous loading.
 ## What is BrowserList?
+- Browserslist is a tool used in modern web development to specify which browsers a project should support.
+It works with tools like Babel, Autoprefixer, and others to ensure compatibility with the specified browsers.
+Configuration is done in a browserslist file or within package.json.
+> 1%
+last 2 versions
+not dead

 ## What is ReactElement and HTML Element?
+- ReactElement: An immutable representation of a UI component in React.
+It’s created by calling React.createElement or using JSX syntax.
+- HTMLElement: A DOM object representing an element on a webpage, directly managed by the browser.
 ## What is JSX?

 ## What is Babel?

+## What is Webpack?

+## What is Component?

+## What is Component Composition?

+## What is Props?

+## What is API?

+## WHat is Conflict Driven UI?

+## What is render and rerender in react?

+## What is Object Destructuring in React?

+## What is Key Props in React?